theonize/rediscovering_the_bible/episode/complete/0002_Biblical_Canon.md

   The author of this book is unknown.
   Hoever, it is considered apostolic in origin and is self-integrating with the canon.

+### e.g. Apocrypha
+  Sacred, biblical but not canon.
+  It refers to Biblical, canonical scripture and talks about Biblical history events.

 ### e.g. The Book of Enoch (sometimes called 1st Enoch)
   The church father Origen was highly in favor of including Enoch in the complete canon.
   However, he gave up the banner when he has the only one left holding it.

 ### e.g. Gospel of Thomas
   Written sometime prior to 250 but the authorship is misattributed to Thomas.
   It does not align with the Bible's view of women (downplaying Mary and disaffecting womans' status in general.)